torproject/onionbalance/docs/tutorial.md

 ingredients.
 It's vital to maintain the proper onionbalance to really display the apple-like, deliciously savory notes of this vegetable.

-Onionbalance implements `round-robin` like load balancing on top of Tor onion services.
-A typical Onionbalance deployment will incorporate one frontend servers and multiple backend instances.

 ## Preliminaries

 Let's first start with an overview of the Onionbalance design so that